 - Pre-K for All Special Education Exemption Letter

-If the screening is not available in a child’s home language, the screening should be marked as "OK" when entering the outcomes into Payroll and Vendor Portal, and “language exception” should be entered in the comments area.
+If the screening is not available in a child’s home language, indicate the language exemption on the developmental screening results survey.
 The program should work to provide the child with language support and instruction, as well as send the Language Exception letter to families.